IndexXuan/vue-cli-plugin-vite/README.md

 - safely copy `./node_modules/vite-plugin-vue-cli/config/index.ts` to `$projectRoot/vite.config.ts` and install corresponding vite-plugin list by it
 - add npm scripts `dev: vite` & `build: vite build`, remove other vue-cli scripts, like `serve`
 - migrate all `require.context` to `import.meta.glob/globEager`
-- remove all `webpack plugins` and migrate all vue.config.js setted chainWebpack/configureWebpack to corresponding vite plugin or options
+- remove all `webpack plugins`/`vue-cli plugins` and migrate all vue.config.js setted chainWebpack/configureWebpack to corresponding vite plugin or options
 - deps & devDeps cleanup
 - other cleanup and tests

-### some module response 404 not found
+### Some module response 404 not found
 - if not compiler errors, maybe you import vue file without `.vue` ext, added it and it is required for vite and recommended for vue-cli (and required in vue-cli 5.x)

 ### Custom Style missing fonts